California families relay harrowing escape from Afghanistan

 “My kids are now safe at home right now thanks to God and all of you,” Yousef said.

-But he asked people not to forget about so many others, including U.S. citizens, green card holders and Afghans who are at risk for helping the American government.
+But he asked people not to forget about so many others, including U.S. citizens, green card holders and Afghans who are at risk because they helped the American government.
 He held in his hand a folder that he said contained the documents of 30 people who qualified for a special immigrant visa and should be in the United States but are still in Afghanistan, desperate to escape.

 “We’re delighted to have these kids back in school and their parents united, but we also know that there’s a lot more work to do,” Issa said.